woc-hack/hackathon-pittsburgh-2019/README.md

 * 5PM Opening Ceremony - inspirational words AND logistics/schedule
 15 mins

-* Start with game to get to know each other (2 truths 1 lie) 30 mins
+* 5:15 Start with game to get to know each other (2 truths 1 lie) 30 mins

-* Brainstorming or other ideation technique (headstand) 20 mins
+* 5:45 Brainstorming or other ideation technique (headstand) 15 mins

+* until 6:30 Break (snacks)

-* Put all ideas on a board, discuss and vote for them (potentially cluster into short-, mid- and long-term) 20 mins
+* 6:30 Put all ideas on a board, discuss and vote for them (potentially cluster into short-, mid- and long-term) 20 mins

-* Form teams around (short-term) ideas - enforce rule to disallow participants from same organization working together
+* 6:50 Form teams around (short-term) ideas - enforce rule to disallow participants from same organization working together

-* Dinner
+* 8:00 Dinner

 ###  Saturday Nov 2